U.S. judge considers limits on Apple in e-books case

 But Cote, a judge in U.S. District Court in Manhattan, indicated she may not give everything sought by the U.S. Department of Justice and 33 U.S. states and territories, saying she may not require Apple to employ a court-appointed external monitor.

-The Justice Department, which sued Apple in April 2012, claims the company conspired with major publishers to undercut the prevalent e-book pricing set by Amazon.com Inc (AMZN.O), which at the time controlled 90 percent of the e-book market.
+The Justice Department, which sued Apple in April 2012, claims the company conspired with major publishers to undercut the prevalent e-book pricing set by Amazon.com Inc, which at the time controlled 90 percent of the e-book market.

 As a result, prices for new and best-selling e-book titles rose from $9.99 to $12.99 or $14.99, the government contends.